pdimens/harpy/Modules/align.md

     E-->J
 ```
 +++ :icon-file-directory: EMA output
 The `harpy align` module creates an `Align/ema` directory with the folder structure below. `Sample1` is a generic sample name for demonstration purposes.
-Harpy will also write a record of the relevant
-runtime parameters in `logs/align.params`.
 ```
 Align/ema
 ├── Sample1.bam